qaharmdz/fajr-theme/README.md

 ## Schemas

-When developing components defined by schema settings, we recommend these guidelines to simplify your code:
+When developing components defined by schema settings, we recommend these guidelines to simplify your code.

+### Single property settings

-- **Single property settings**: For settings that correspond to a single CSS property, use CSS variables:
+For settings that correspond to a single CSS property, use CSS variables:

   ```liquid
   <div class="collection" style="--gap: {{ block.settings.gap }}px">